The-File/SK-Fixed/README.md

 Note: Stable Java 18 works as well, via https://jdk.java.net/18/.

-# For GH trying to fix Java 19 compatibility:
+# For GH trying to fix Java 19 compatibility (Users ignore, meant for GH devs):

 1. Remove "jvmarg = -XX:+AggressiveOpts" from getdown.txt.
 It is an invalid unrecognized argument in more recent versions.
 See https://bugs.openjdk.org/browse/JDK-8150552